-At around the same time, we will start developing new information communication formats for these media, learning from the needs of the audiences, the review of literature and practice, and the feedback on their existing information pathways - as well as what our RISE partners can produce.
+We are also now starting to develop new information communication formats for these media, learning from the needs of the audiences, the review of literature and practice, and the feedback on their existing information pathways - as well as what our RISE partners can produce.
 This will be the start of a long user-centred design process in which we will constantly be designing and re-evaluating the materials with the audiences.
 It will need input from RISE partners who are producing the information that we are attempting to communicate.